Yonesaka Line

 The Yonesaka Line (米坂線, Yonesaka-sen) is a railway line in Japan, operated by East Japan Railway Company (JR East).
 It connects Yonezawa Station in Yamagata Prefecture to Sakamachi Station in Niigata Prefecture.
 At Yonezawa, connections to the Yamagata Shinkansen and Ōu Main Line can be made; while the Uetsu Main Line connects at Sakamachi Station.
 The line takes its name from the first kanji of Yonezawa (米沢) and Sakamachi (坂町).

 Trains can only pass each other at Uzen-Komatsu, Imaizumi, Uzen-Tsubaki, Oguni, Echigo-Kanamaru, and Echigo-Shimoseki stations.

+Services between Sakamachi and Imaizumi have been suspended due to flood damage since August 2022.